 4) ADA Compliance Give Users a Better Website Usability Experience

 The goal is to create a more operable and navigable website that will ultimately benefit not only ADA users, but all users while still meeting the WCAG guidelines.
 If you follow the guidelines that WCAG is asking for, there’s a very good chance your website will have more opportunities to convert leads, all because users should be able to find the exact content they need.

 5) Can I Avoid Penalties If My Site Isn’t Currently Compliant?

 Back in 1990, the ADA did not mention websites since this technology was not as widely used back then.
 However, now that the majority of businesses have websites, the ADA needs to make sure they’re accessible to everyone.
 There have been dozens of big name brands that have been hit with significant lawsuits, like Footlocker and Brooks Brothers, since 2016, well before the guidelines were as strict as they are today.
 To avoid this from potentially happening to your site, it’s good to be informed about the levels of compliance.
 There are three levels of compliance for websites, with “A” being the minimum level that needs to be achieved and “AAA” being the highest.
 Each level has an increasingly higher standard of accessibility.
 Depending on the type of company you have, the size of it, and what you sell for products and services, you might want to look at going above the minimum compliance level.
 Here’s a link to the Essential Accessibility site for the different levels.
 I encourage you to look at each level and determine what works best for your website.

 What Do I Do Next for My Website?
 Contact Us with Questions.

-If you would like to discuss this topic more or have questions about compliance, building a better website, or SEO services for your current site, contact us using the form below or give us a call at 651.628.4000 today.
+If you would like to discuss this topic more or have questions about compliance, building a better website, or SEO services for your current site, contact us or give us a call at 651.628.4000 today.